-Sessior n Eight: Discussion Backgrou as they cor peers, enab movement session pro sion, students continue their work with Educational Technology Standards 1.3.1 and 1.3.3 ntinue to produce their argument for the assessment.
-Students engage a discussion with bling them to build their understanding of the choices and factors that influenced the of groups of people in the past or present (Social Studies GLEs 2.1.1 and 3.2.3).
-This boundes an opportunity for additional feedback on student research and allows students to adjustments to their positions before they construct the final product. • to apply "skills and strategies to contribute responsibly in a group setting" is represented unication GLE 2.2.2 (CCSS SL 1b) and has connections to this session.
-Original te ext from the Social Studies assessment is in bold .
-Common Core State Standards on Prep □ Before class, choose a strategy for having students discuss with one another their initial conclusions on the issue(s) or topic(s) they are researching.
+Sessior n Eight: Discussion Backgrou nd as they con peers, enab how peopl GLE 3.2.1 tion, students continue their work with Educational Technology Standards 1.3.1 and 1.3.3 intinue to produce their argument for the assessment.
+Students engage in a discussion with bling them to build their understanding of "how the environment has affected people and e have affected the environment in Washington State in the past or present" (Social Studies).
+This session provides an opportunity for additional feedback on student research and lents to make final adjustments to their positions before they construct the final product. to apply "skills and strategies to contribute responsibly in a group setting" is represented unication GLE 2.2.2 (CCSS SL 1b) and has connections to this session.
+Original te xt from the Social Studies assessment is in bold .
+Common Core State Standards Discussion Prep □ Before class, choose a strategy for having students discuss with one another their initial conclusions on the issue(s) or topic(s) they are researching.
 For example, organize students into small groups around similar topics or constitutional principles addressed and have students discuss their initial positions.
-Discussion Materials Optional Digital camera to record the discussion Microphone and speaker Skype or other interactive communication resource Class Web site to post photos, videos, and other materials to document the discussion Learning Plan (45 minutes) Engage Revisit the essential question in preparation for class discussion and restate the purpose of the assessment.
+Material Optional Digital camera to record the discussion Microphone and speaker Skype or other interactive communication resource Class Web site to post photos, videos, and/or other materials to document the discussion Learning Plan (45 minutes) Engage Revisit the essential question in preparation for class discussion and restate the purpose of the assessment.
 If this is the first time students have engaged in a scholarly discussion with peers, provide an explanation of the format and ask for student input on managing the discussion (for example, active listening skills and taking turns).
 Explore Conduct a class discussion on the information students have collected.
 You could enhance the discussion with technology: Amplify with a microphone and speakers.
 Engage an external audience using Skype or other interactive communication resource.
 Share the discussion with a video.
 Share the discussion by posting an interview or notes on classroom Web site.
 Extend Have students revisit their research questions and initial positions and revise as Evaluate necessary.
 Provide, or have student peers provide, a final round of feedback on the research questions and initial positions.
 Look for evidence that the student is able to: Develop or state a focused research question or thesis.
 Select at least one digital source related directly to the student task.